+'''

-\$ tap2sna.py --ram load=3,30000 game.tzx game.z80
+$ tap2sna.py --ram load=3,30000 game.tzx game.z80

+'''

 loads the third block on the tape at address 30000, and ignores all other blocks.
-The --ram option can also be used to move blocks of bytes from one location to another, and POKE values into individual addresses or address ranges before the snapshot is saved.
+The --ram option can also be used to move blocks of bytes from one location to another, POKE values into individual addresses or address ranges, and modify memory with XOR and ADD operations before the snapshot is saved.
 For more information on the operations that the --ram option can perform, run:

+'''

-\$ tap2sna.py --ram help
+$ tap2sna.py --ram help

+'''